Can You Buy Life Insurance On Your Parents?

 Even if you are no longer financially dependent on your parents, you may still be dependent on them in other ways that hold value.
 They may watch your children while you are at work, saving you from the expensive cost of daycare.
 If your parents were to pass away, the cost of childcare is one you would now need to take on.

 Another reason for buying life insurance on your parents is to help out with the cost of their funerals.
-A proper funeral will cost several thousand dollars, something you may not be able to afford in a pinch gut something a life insurance payout can quickly cover.
+A proper funeral will cost several thousand dollars, something you may not be able to afford.
+Your beneficiaries can choose to use the proceeds from a life insurance policy to pay for your final expenses.

 Do Your Parents Have to Know?

 Having a conversation with your parents about buying a life insurance policy on their behalf can be a difficult one.
 But it’s also one that typically cannot be avoided.
-Your parents will have to sign their consent on the policy application and will most often be required to undergo a medical exam.
+Your parents will have to sign their consent on the policy application and may be required to undergo a medical exam.